carijutan-itchan/covid-19-csv-parse/README.md

    ```bash
    bin/rails db:create db:migrate
    ```
-5. Go to root directory run the tasks that will parse the CSV to Model
+5. Go to root directory run the tasks that will parse the CSV and save to Model

   ```bash
    rake execute_parsing:csv_to_model